stencila/stencila/docs/reference/cli/README.md

 stencila [options] <subcommand>
 ```

-Enter interactive mode by using the `--interact` option with any command.
+Enter interactive mode by using the `interact` command, the `--interact` option with any other command (will be set as 'prefix'), or not supply any command.

 ## Subcommands